 You've spent time and money to develop your product and market it, to get prospects to your door.
 Do you know who's going inside and what your customers are doing once they get there?
 Do you need an expert to guide you?

 For the past 10 years, I've helped companies of all shapes and sizes (from solopreneurs to international corporations) start from the very beginning, and refine their product market fit in virtually every industry: IoT, fashion, hospitality, internet and social networks, healthcare, finance, market research and online advertising, including:

-Identified areas of missed revenue opportunities, by understanding nuances of how customers choose what to buy, for fashion subscription box from 10K+ customer reviews
+Advised on areas of missed revenue opportunities, by understanding nuances of how customers choose what to buy, for fashion subscription box from 10K+ customer reviews

 Do you need someone who's vendor-agnostic?
 I've seen it all, and am happy to learn more about your needs and challenges, and discuss the pros and cons of different implementations.